thecodersclub-mce/quiztopia/README.md

 ---
 ---

-# 🧠 MINDMASH Quiz, Feedback, & Leaderboard Application
+# 🧠 MINDMASH Application: C Programming Series & Quizzes

-This repository contains the front-end code for the **MINDMASH** application, designed by The Coders Club.
-It features an interactive quiz, a feedback form, and a dynamic leaderboard, all capable of adapting their state and submitting data.
+This repository contains the front-end code for **MINDMASH**, an application designed by The Coders Club.
+It serves as a comprehensive platform for a C Programming Series, featuring structured weekly content, interactive quizzes, a feedback mechanism, and a dynamic leaderboard.

 ---

 ## ✨ Features

+* **C Programming Series Content (Homepage - `index.html`)**:
+    * **Structured Weekly Content**: Navigate through C programming content organized by weeks.
+    * **Daily Learning Modules**: Each week breaks down into daily sections (Monday, Tuesday, etc.), offering focused learning.
+    * **Responsive Tab Navigation**: Week and day selection buttons are fully responsive, gracefully adapting to different screen sizes and maintaining a consistent, sleek appearance on both desktop and mobile devices.
+    * **Code Snippets & Examples**: Content includes clearly formatted code blocks for hands-on learning.

+* **Interactive Quiz Form (`quiz.html`)**:
-* **Interactive Quiz Form**: Allows users to answer multiple-choice, multi-select, and open-ended questions.
+    * Allows users to answer multiple-choice, multi-select, and open-ended questions.
-* **Feedback Form**: Gathers valuable insights from users with various input types.
-* **Dynamic Form Control**: Both quiz and feedback forms can be set to `enable` or `disable` using a simple JavaScript variable for active control.
+    * Can be **enabled or disabled** via a simple JavaScript variable for active control.
-* **"Quiz Closed" Experience**: When disabled, the quiz section's questions are **jumbled and blurred**, and input fields are inaccessible, providing clear visual feedback that it's currently unavailable.
+    * **"Quiz Closed" Experience**: When disabled, quiz questions are **jumbled and blurred**, and input fields are inaccessible, providing clear visual feedback that it's currently unavailable.
+    * **Anti-Copying Measures**: Basic CSS to prevent text selection in certain quiz elements when disabled.

+* **Feedback Form (`feedback.html`)**:
+    * Gathers valuable insights from users with various input types.
+    * Can also be **enabled or disabled** for active control.

+* **Dynamic Leaderboard Display (`leaderboard.html`)**:
+    * **Weekly Tabs**: View quiz results categorized by different weeks, with **responsive navigation buttons** that adapt to screen size.
+    * **Department-wise Filtering**: Within each week, results can be filtered by specific departments (e.g., CSE 2nd Year, CSE (AI/ML) 2nd Year, CSE 3rd Year), also with **responsive buttons**.
+    * Clearly shows S.No., Name, and Score.
+    * Highlights **disqualified rows** for easy identification.

-* **Submission Success Animation**: A pleasant tick mark animation appears upon successful form submission.
+* **Submission Success Animation**: A pleasant tick mark animation appears upon successful form submission for both quiz and feedback.

 * **Google Sheets Integration**: Submits quiz and feedback form data directly to Google Sheets using a Google Apps Script web app (requires user setup).
-* **Dynamic Leaderboard Display**:
-    * **Weekly Tabs**: View quiz results categorized by different weeks.
-    * **Department-wise Filtering**: Within each week, results can be filtered by specific departments (e.g., CSE 2nd Year, CSE (AI/ML) 2nd Year, CSE 3rd Year).
-    * Clearly shows S.No., Name, and Score.
-* **Responsive Design**: Adapts to different screen sizes for optimal viewing on desktop and mobile devices.
-* **Anti-Copying Measures**: Basic CSS to prevent text selection in certain quiz elements when disabled.

 ---